 release IP address

 3. The next step is to flush the DNS cache.
-For that, you have to enter the following command.
+To do so, you have to enter the following command.

 ipconfig/flushdns